kumarkushagra/Lenskart/README.md

 ---

 # Test on my machine
+## DEMO
+[attatch demo video]
 I have deployed this on my Home Server, available at: `https://lenskart.devvdeploy.site/` You can access this server via ssh (ssh.devvdeploy.site) OR at `cockpit.devvdeploy.site`
-- Username: lenskart
+- Username: `lenskart`
-- password: [MY ROLLNUMER sir/ma'am]
+- password: `lenskart`

-(pls do not misuse my machine or sniff my network 😭🙏🙏)
+(pls do not misuse my machine or sniff my network 😭🙏🙏, this user will be removed after 10 days)